l77l77/mbaytas.github.io/crazyflie.md

 Our script connects to [QTM](https://www.qualisys.com/software/qualisys-track-manager/), receiving pose data in real time; and streams this data to the Crazyflie: we let the Crazyflie know about its own pose for [closed loop control](https://en.wikipedia.org/wiki/Control_theory), and set a target for it to move to, based on the position of another object.

+For the rest of this tutorial, as well as in the code, we refer to the target object as a "controller" and we'll use the word "target" for the actual coordinate that the drone flies to.
+As you might imagine, if we target the drone exactly where the controller is, we'll crash into the controller.
+So the target and the controller will be separated by a certain offset.
+We'll be able to adjust this offset in real time with keyboard commands, which also essentially enables us to fly the drone with the keyboard.

 ![The front of the Crazyflie must point to the positive x-direction of the QTM coordinate system](/img/crazyflie_orientation.png)